olliez-mods/speed/README.md

 Speed is a card game where you place cards on one of two stacks going either up or down.

-This has LAN play and there's no need to gost a server as the client comes with server build in.
+This has LAN play and there's no need to host the server as the client comes with server build in.

 Once you get into a game keep restarting the game untill both clients update at the same time.